Artificial Intelligence @ Dawson

 How to get involved

 The AI initiative at Dawson is cross-disciplinary and multi-faceted and there is a myriad of ways to get involved.
 If you are faculty, there will be regular calls for proposals for research and teaching fellowships.
 There is also a Community of Practice that meets a couple of times per month that is open to all.
 For those looking to influence the direction of the initiative itself, there is an AI task force composed of members of the Dawson community, which aims to have representation from across the college.
-For more information, contact the DawsonAI Project Manager, Joel Trudeau, at firstname.lastname@example.org.
+For more information, contact the DawsonAI Project Lead, Joel Trudeau, at firstname.lastname@example.org.

 There will also be AI Events often organized and hosted by the AI Teaching and Research Fellows.
 The calendar of events will display below when there are upcoming events scheduled.

-Attention all #AI thrill seekers
+Attention all #AI thrill-seekers

-DawsonAI and AI Launch Lab are proud to announce an amazing opportunity for Dawson students to learn AI through hands-on workshops that take place on Saturdays this fall!
+DawsonAI and AI Launch Lab are proud to announce an amazing opportunity for Dawson students to learn AI through hands-on workshops that take place on Saturdays this summer!
 This is your opportunity to start gaining the skills to become an AI master.

 Call for Research Fellows